SaaS Contracts – An Introduction

 These agreements provide the framework upon which the SaaS provider is able to provide SaaS services to its customers, so they must be negotiated to allocate risk and responsibilities to third party providers where appropriate.

 In some cases, a SaaS technology provider itself depends on other significantly larger SaaS providers and, in these cases, leverage can be an impediment to getting adequate terms and conditions – or even to the negotiating table at all.
+A customer of a mission critical SaaS solution should consider these issues when reviewing a sample SaaS contract.

-However, going through the process and seeing what promises are being made to the SaaS technology provider can help guide it in deciding what it can commit to its own customers.
+Going through the process and seeing what promises are being made to the SaaS technology provider can help guide it in deciding what it can commit to its own customers.

 In some cases, a SaaS technology provider will want to mitigate its own risks by maintaining agreements with multiple redundant providers of key IT infrastructure, and by bringing some external mission-critical components in-house.